 Floyd Mayweather tickets are on sale now at Razorgator for his fight on May 2, 2015 with Manny Pacquiao in Las Vegas!
 Outside the ring, Floyd Mayweather Jr. is notorious for his fast mouth.
 But inside it, he's feared for his fast fists.
-Floyd Mayweather Jr. boasts a perfect, undefeated record throughout his professional boxing career.
-Winner of eight world titles in five different weight classes, Mayweather Jr. was widely recognized as pound-for-pound the world's best fighter.
-After his return to boxing in 2009, Floyd Mayweather reclaimed his throne as the best fighter in the world by defeating Juan Manuel Marquez, Shane Mosley, Victor Ortiz and Miguel Cotto.
+Floyd Mayweather Jr. boasts a perfect, undefeated record at 47-0 throughout his professional boxing career.
+Winner of multiple world titles in five different weight classes, Mayweather Jr. is widely recognized as pound-for-pound the world's best fighter.
+Floyd Mayweather claimed his throne as the best fighter in the world by defeating Juan Manuel Marquez, Shane Mosley, Victor Ortiz and Miguel Cotto.
 Now he'll fight Pacquiao at MGM Grand.

 8/28/14 - There's just over two weeks left for you to lock down Mayweather vs. Maidana tickets and see the biggest fight of the year go down in person.
 The get-in price at Las Vegas’ MGM Grand Garden Arena on Sept.
 13 has continued to drop in price, now at a $434 minimum in the Upper Level.
 In the the upcoming first episode of Showtime’s “All Access: Mayweather-Maidana II,” the Argentine boxer let cameras film scenes that those before him have never allowed: a look into his sparring sessions with trainer Robert Garcia.
 To say revealing his strategy on national television runs a major risk would be an understatement, so the Maidana camp clearly has something up its sleeve.
 Find out exactly what that is with Mayweather-Maidana tickets now!